9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Benchmark file inclusion?
+Ajax:

+- Check how include inline svg when necessary works (maybe add a new action before checking for ajax?).
+- Test all js that use events on document/document-load how they work.
+- Create an option if the widget will be loaded via ajax.

+Cache: Make an item with only the widget id, then get the instance settings. same with the delete cache, no need to put ll ids, get the ids directly.

+- Move every database general class into a single file?(to load 1ms faster :))
 - In general settings, we get a javascript error: autocomplete is not a function.

 - Make General_Options::get_option faster(and all other functions).

-- Cache:
-- Add a setting for cache refresh minutes.

-- Bug: If we make a most rated posts, then we disable the plugin, the tab will display but the contents not.
+- Bug: If we make a most rated posts(ordered), (or most viewed), then we disable the plugin, the tab will display but the contents not.
+(If there are no posts, then display a message).
-- Bug: autoselect disable comment does not work.

 - Test the widget outside(in customizer, elementor)... etc, and make it work.
 - In the widget, add a photo where the meta are displayed about meta positions.

+- Make debugger not throw when class_exist_and_method is not exist.

 - Add in manual test: Test if cache disable works as expected.
 Test if cache works as expected.
 Test if cache fire at the actions.
 - Add in manual test: Test disabled comment display align(usually, not having margin-right).
 - Add in manual testing a lot of testing, mainly including javascript things.

-- Make debugger not throw when class_exist_and_method is not exist.
+- Say in settings that if you change the icons, you must refresh the cache.

 - ### ✅ Todo Documentation

+    - Move the documentation to the last position, in he tabs.
     - Add some photos.
     - Make a link button, and add the id before the title, as when clicked on a link, to see the title(search on google how to do it before).